transdsign-boop/maxpain/replit.md

 - ❌ DO NOT TRUST any SQL query results from `execute_sql_tool` - they are from the WRONG database
 - ✅ ONLY USE the application API endpoints to check database state (e.g., `/api/strategies`, `/api/strategies/sync`)
 - ✅ ONLY USE application logs to verify database operations

-- ✅ ONLY USE `npm run db:push` to apply schema changes to the real Neon database
+📋 SCHEMA CHANGES POLICY:
+- ✅ ALWAYS use manual SQL scripts executed directly in Neon SQL Editor for schema changes
+- ❌ NEVER use `npm run db:push` or Drizzle migrations (DATABASE_URL ≠ NEON_DATABASE_URL)
+- 📝 Process: Update `shared/schema.ts` → Write SQL script → Execute in Neon SQL Editor
+- 📌 Example: position_layers table was created via manual SQL script (see project history)

 📊 REALIZED P&L, COMMISSION & FUNDING FEE DATA
 All financial metrics are fetched directly from the exchange API, NOT stored in the database